pg-sharding/spqr/benchmarks/README.md

 There are a lot of implementations of TPC-C test, in our experiments we use [Percona TPC-C Variant](https://github.com/Percona-Lab/sysbench-tpcc).

 We ran PostgreSQL on s3.medium (8 vCPU, 100% vCPU rate, 32 GB RAM) instances and 300 GB of memory with default Managed PostgreSQL Cluster settings.
-In each test we increasing shard count only.
+In each test we were increasing shard count only.

 ### Results